What is Hyperconvergence?

 Evolution of Hyperconvergence

 Modern data centers did not become hyperconverged overnight.
 Hyperconvergence is the result of decades of infrastructure technology evolution aimed at reducing complexity, improving scalability, and modernizing IT infrastructure.
+As enterprise workloads grew and data volumes increased, traditional infrastructure models became more difficult to manage efficiently.
+This led to a gradual shift toward more integrated infrastructure approaches, with each stage addressing the limitations of the one before it.
+The three major infrastructural phases are as follows:

 Traditional Three-Tier Infrastructure